-Defendant Retailers restore to the Class Members the purchase price collected from them in contravention of the BPCPA or, in the alternative, damages under s.
-171 of the BPCPA;

-- ii. restitution to the Class Members of the purchase price they paid for the Fake Glucosamine Sulfate Supplements or, in the alternative, damages pursuant to s.
+- (a) a declaration that the Defendants' act of manufacturing, advertising, offering and selling the Fake Glucosamine Sulfate Supplements with false labels constitutes a "deceptive act or practice", contrary to s.
+4(1) and 5(1) of the British Columbia Business Practices and Consumer Protection Act, SBC 2004, c.
+2 (the "BPCPA") and an order pursuant to s.
+172(3) of the BPCPA that the Defendants restore to the Class Members the purchase price collected from them in contravention of the BPCPA or, in the alternative, damages under s.
+171 of the BPCPA; - (b) restitution to the Class Members of the purchase price they paid for the Fake Glucosamine Sulfate Supplements or, in the alternative, damages pursuant to s.
 13(2) or s.
 142.1 of the Alberta Consumer Protection Act, RSA 2000, c.
-C-26.3; - iii. restitution to the Class Members of the purchase price they paid for the Fake Glucosamine Sulfate Supplements or, in the alternative, damages pursuant to s.
+C-26.3; - (c) restitution to the Class Members of the purchase price they paid for the Fake Glucosamine Sulfate Supplements or, in the alternative, damages pursuant to s.
 93(1) of the Saskatchewan Consumer Protection and Business Practices Act, SS 2014, c.
-C-30.2; - iv. repayment to the Class Members of the purchase price they paid for the Fake Glucosamine Sulfate Supplements or, in the alternative, damages pursuant to s.
+C-30.2; - (d) repayment to the Class Members of the purchase price they paid for the Fake Glucosamine Sulfate Supplements or, in the alternative, damages pursuant to s.
 23(2) of the Manitoba Business Practices Act, CCSM, c.
-B120; - v. rescission of the sales agreements between the Defendant Retailers and the Class Members, and repayment of the purchase price paid by the Class Members for the Fake Glucosamine Sulfate Supplements, pursuant to s.
+B120; - (e) rescission of the sales agreements between the Defendant Retailers and the Class Members, and repayment of the purchase price paid by the Class Members for the Fake Glucosamine Sulfate Supplements, pursuant to s.
 18(1) of the Ontario Consumer Protection Act, 2002, SO 2002, c.
 30, Sch.
 A, or, in the alternative, an order for damages pursuant to s.
-18(2) of the Ontario Consumer Protection Act; - vi. repayment to the Class Members of the purchase price they paid for the Fake Glucosamine Sulfate Supplements or, in the alternative, compensatory damages, pursuant to s.
+18(2) of the Ontario Consumer Protection Act; - (f) repayment to the Class Members of the purchase price they paid for the Fake Glucosamine Sulfate Supplements or, in the alternative, compensatory damages, pursuant to s.
 272 of the Quebec Consumer Protection Act, CQLR c.
-P-40.1; - vii. repayment to the Class Members of the purchase price they paid for the Fake Glucosamine Sulfate Supplements, pursuant to s.
-17(1) of the New Brunswick Consumer Product Warranty and Liability Act, SBC 1978, c.
-C-

-- 18.1 or, in the alternative, damages under s.
-15 of the New Brunswick Consumer Product Warranty and Liability Act; - viii. rescission of the sales agreements between the Defendant Retailers and the Class Members and return of the purchase price paid by the Class Members for the Fake Glucosamine Sulfate Supplements or, in the alternative, damages, pursuant to s.
+P-40.1; - (g) rescission of the sales agreements between the Defendant Retailers and the ClassMembers and return of the purchase price paid by the Class Members for the Fake

+- Glucosamine Sulfate Supplements or, in the alternative, damages, pursuant to s.
 4(1) of the P.E.I.
 Business Practices Act, RSPEI 1988, c.
-B-7; and - ix. repayment to the Class Members of the purchase price they paid for the Fake Glucosamine Sulfate Supplements, or, in the alternative, damages, pursuant to s.
+B-7; and - (h) repayment to the Class Members of the purchase price they paid for the Fake Glucosamine Sulfate Supplements, or, in the alternative, damages, pursuant to s.
 10 of the Newfoundland and Labrador Consumer Protection and Business Practices Act, SNL 2009, c.
-C-31.1; - 84.
-A declaration that the Defendants engaged in conduct contrary to Part VI of the Competition Act. - 85.
+C-31.1; - 83.85.
+A declaration that the Defendants engaged in conduct contrary to Part VI of the Competition Act. - 84.86.
 Damages under s.
-36(1) of the Competition Act. - 86.
-Costs of investigation and prosecution of this proceeding pursuant to section 36 of the Competition Act. - 87.
-Damages for the Defendants' negligent misrepresentation. - 88.
-Disgorgement of the benefit obtained by Defendants as a result of their tortious conduct, on the grounds of waiver of tort. - 89.
-Punitive, aggravated, and exemplary damages. - 90.
-Costs for the administration of any court award or judgment obtained in this action. - 91.
+36(1) of the Competition Act. - 85.87.
+Costs of investigation and prosecution of this proceeding pursuant to section 36 of the Competition Act. - 86.88.
+Damages for the Defendants' negligent misrepresentation. - 87.89.
+Disgorgement of the benefit obtained by the Defendants as an alternative remedy for their tortious conduct. - 88.90.
+Punitive, aggravated, and exemplary damages. - 89.91.
+Costs for the administration of any court award or judgment obtained in this action. - 90.92.
 Interest pursuant to the Court Order Interest Act, RSBC 1996, c.
-79. - 92.
+79. - 91.93.
 Such further and other relief as this Honourable Court deems just.